hapax/hapax.github.io/assets/reading.md

 The particles which appear out of nowhere, or rather, by virtue of time evolution, are precisely virtual particles.
-These virtual particles can mediate transitions to new, distinguishable states in the sense that the MTR time scale for achieving orthogonality is
+These virtual particles can mediate transitions to new, distinguishable states in the sense that an MTR upper bound

 $$
 \tau_i = \frac{\pi\hbar\Delta N_i}{|\langle [H, N_i]\rangle|}.
 $$

 #### References